0xaptosj/aptos-full-stack-template/indexer/README.md

 Create a repo in the container registry and push to it.
 You can learn more about publishing to Artifact Registry on their [docs](https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling#pushing).

 Authorize docker to push to Artifact Registry.
 Please update the region to your region.
+You only need to run this once.

 ```sh
 # update us-west2 to your region, you can find it in google cloud